eval to be enough to fail a file on its own. healthScoreWeights is how you express that.

-healthScoreWeights key in .irisconfig.json or configure it visually in Config Studio under Custom Scoring.Default weights
+healthScoreWeights in .irisconfig.json, or configure it visually in Config Studio under Custom Scoring.What everything costs by default

 - Your team ships to a regulated environment and wants secrets to cost twice the default - set